oceanprotocol-archive/OEPs/7/README.md

 Requirements are:

-* The DID resolving capabilities MUST be exposed in the client libraries, enabling to resolve a DDO directly in a totally transparent way
+* The DID resolving capabilities MUST be exposed in the client libraries, enabling to resolve a DID Document directly in a totally transparent way
 * ASSETS are DATA objects describing RESOURCES under control of a PUBLISHER
 * PUBLISHER or OWNERS of ASSETS could delegate some usage permissions regarding those ASSETS
 * KEEPER stores on-chain only the essential information about ASSETS